ProjectOpenSea/stream-js/README.md

 - **NodeJS only:**

   - Install required libraries: `npm install ws node-localstorage`
-  - Import and include the libraries in `connectOptions:
+  - Import and include the libraries in `connectOptions`:

     ```typescript
     import { WebSocket } from 'ws';